saiyamvora13/vesabooks/replit.md

 # AI Storybook Builder

 ## Overview
-AI Storybook Builder is a web application for creating personalized, AI-illustrated children's storybooks.
-It enables users to generate 3-page storybooks with custom illustrations by providing a story prompt and optional images.
-The platform leverages Google Gemini AI for both story generation and image creation, aiming to offer an engaging and customizable experience for children's literature with market potential in personalized content.
+AI Storybook Builder is a web application designed for creating personalized, AI-illustrated children's storybooks.
+It allows users to generate 3-page storybooks with custom illustrations based on a story prompt and optional images.
+The platform utilizes Google Gemini AI for both story generation and image creation, aiming to provide an engaging and customizable experience in children's literature with significant market potential in personalized content.

 ## User Preferences
 Preferred communication style: Simple, everyday language.